-- 1. Place the PLC into STOP mode with either no stored configuration or a stored valid configuration that has USB Enabled. - 2.
+- 1. Ensure that the RX3i is in STOP Mode - 2.
 If PAC Machine Edition is online with the RX3i, either go Offline or select Monitor mode. - 3.
-Insert a formatted (FAT or FAT32) USB stick into the powered-up CPU that has a stored configuration file. - 4.
-When the FLT/RDSD LED is steady GREEN, it indicates that the RDSD Device is available for use. - 5.
-Double-press the physical presence/RDSD button. - 6.
 Connect the RDSD to the USB connector on the CPU that will be receiving the files.
-The RDSD LED turns solid green. - For CPE302/CPE305/CPE310, move the RDSD direction switch to the right (DOWNLOAD), then momentarily depress the START pushbutton.
-For CPE330, depress the RDSD DNLD pushbutton.

-8. Do not remove the RDSD from the CPU during the transfer.
+The RDSD LED turns solid green. - 4.
+For CPE302/CPE305/CPE310, move the RDSD direction switch to the right (DOWNLOAD), then momentarily depress the START pushbutton.
+For CPE330, depress the RDSD DNLD pushbutton. - 5.
+Do not remove the RDSD from the CPU during the transfer. - If the target name in the RDSD is different from the target name in the RX3i, the RDSD LED will blink red.
+If this is expected or acceptable, momentarily depress the START pushbutton again. - The RDSD LED blinks green during the transfer.
+This can take from 10 to 150 seconds, depending upon the size of the project data. - The RDSD LED should turn solid green, indicating that the transfer was completed successfully.
+Unless the RUN/STOP Switch has been disabled in the hardware configuration just stored, it can be used to place the RX3i into RUN Mode after the transfer. - If the RDSD LED turns solid red, the transfer has failed: - The target memory area(s) in the CPU are cleared.

-RDSD Upload Status LED Behavior

-Transferring FLT/RDSD LED blinking GREEN

-Success FLT/RDSD LED steady GREEN Note: Unless RUN/STOP Switch has been disabled in the hardware configuration just stored, it can be used to place the RX3i into RUN Mode after the transfer.

-Target Name different in RDSD than RX3i FLT/RDSD LED blinking RED Note: If this is expected or acceptable, momentarily depress the START pushbutton again.

-Failure FLT/RDSD LED steady RED

-Note: If the RDSD LED turns solid red, the transfer has failed:

-- The target memory area(s) in the CPU are cleared.
 For example, if only the Logic is being downloaded from the RDSD and the store fails (e.g. stick pulled, a problem with the transfer of data), Logic memory is cleared following the failed RDSD download.
 If other memory areas were also queued up for transfer, those memory areas are also cleared as a result of the failure. - There will be a copy of the fault tables as they existed at the end of the attempted transfer on the RDSD.
 Insert the RDSD into a PC that has the PacsAnalyzer Utility software and select the plcfaultafter.dat file on the RDSD for fault table analysis by PacsAnalyzer Utility. - If the RDSD LED turns solid red, indicating an error, another RDSD operation cannot be initiated until the device is disconnected and then reconnected.